Frederick Hamilton (soldier): Scotland

 The "Cessation" ceasefire of September 1643, negotiated by the Marquess of Ormond, was not recognised by the Covenanters, with whom he was allied.
 The war in Leitrim and Ulster therefore went on.
 However, after 1643 he left Ireland for Scotland where he became a colonel of a regiment of horse in the army of the Solemn League and Covenant, commanded by Alexander Leslie, 1st Earl of Leven, fighting in Scotland and Northern England.
 In Ireland he still retained the command of his foot regiment in western Ulster where his sons Frederick and James probably stood in for him.
 However, his son Frederick was killed and on 5 June 1646 the Covenanter army under Robert Monro lost the Battle of Benburb against the Confederates under Owen Roe O'Neill, after which they retreated to Carrickfergus, abandoning Leitrim and southern Ulster to the Confederates.

 Death, succession, and timeline

 In 1647, Sir Frederick, aged 57, left the then disbanding army of the Solemn League and Covenant and retired to Edinburgh, where he died later that year in relative poverty.
 He had received very little compensation for his military efforts from the English parliament.
-He was succeeded by his son James, who had two daughters with whom Manorhamilton passed out of the family.
+He was succeeded by his son James, who had two daughters, one a Lady Judith Hamilton, with whom Manorhamilton passed out of the family.
 In 1652 Manorhamilton Castle was burned by Ulick Burke, 1st Marquess of Clanricarde, who had taken over as leader of the royalists from Ormond.
 The castle then fell into ruins.